Yale Gender Clinic

 Seminars and Specialized Training

-Strong applicants for this placement generally have prior experience working with adolescents and their families including individuals who struggle with high-risk impulsive behaviors.
+Strong applicants for this placement generally have prior experience working with adolescents and their families including patients who struggle with high-risk impulsive behaviors.
 In addition, strong applicants will have experience conducting evidence-based therapies and have an interest in program development.
-Fellows who match with this placement typically have strong interests in treatment and/or scholarship related to adolescent psychopathology or personality pathology and show promise for developing a leadership role in the field.
+Fellows who match with this placement typically have strong interests in treatment and/or scholarship related to gender expansive youth and show promise for developing a leadership role in the field.

 Applicants selected for this placement must successfully pass background checks conducted by Yale University and Yale-New Haven Hospital.